thinktandem/tandem/site/blog/2016-11-08-goodbye-virtualbox-kalabox-2-1-1.md

 ---
 title: "Goodbye VirtualBox: Kalabox 2.1.1"
 tags:
+  - kalabox
   - localdev
-    - support
+  - development
-    - testing
+  - php
   - pirog
 author: "Mike Pirog"
 date: "2016-11-08"
 summary: "With our newest version of Kalabox, we say goodbye to VirtualBox and hello to better performance and stability with Docker for Mac and Windows."